Course Overview

 Credit Level 4

-Design Studio: Students can choose to study within one of our six studios, each offering a particular approach to design or engagement in current issues and characterised by diverse themes.
+Design Studio: Students can choose to study within one of our seven studios, each offering a particular approach to design or engagement in current issues and characterised by diverse themes.
 Responding to the studio brief, students create two architectural proposals during the course of the year.
 In the first project they develop their understanding of environmental issues of the site and context, and in the second project, large-scale models are used to examine the design in detail.

 History and Theory: A lecture programme on theory and contemporary issues in architecture and urbanism is followed by small group seminar sessions.
 These develop students’ critical skills and help students choose a subject for further research in the final year Dissertation.